 Phone 07 3875 7124 for opening hours and further details.

-The vegetation of Toohey Forest is typical of the forests that once covered Brisbane.
-There is some vine forest and closed scrub along the creeks and gullies.
+The vegetation of Toohey Forest is typical of the open eucalypt forests that once covered Brisbane with rainforest species growing along creeks and in moist gullies and is home to over 400 species of native wildlife and plant species.
+The forest features sandstone outcrops and is made up of a variety of eucalypt trees with an understorey of wattles, she-oaks, heath species, creepers, grasses and in sandstone areas, stands of grass trees.
+There is also some vine forest and closed scrub along the creeks and gullies.
 It is predominantly forest with an understorey of acacias, sheoaks, heath species, creepers, grasses and in sandstone areas the distinctive grass tree (Xanthorrhoea johnsonii).
 The woodlands with heath understorey plants such as grass trees and banksias are particularly beautiful around Griffith University.

 The most threatening weeds of Toohey Forest are lantana (Lantana camara), ochna (Ochna serrulata) and cat’s claw creeper (Macfadyena unguis-cati).